mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 This notification contains no data.

-## SA_UNCHANGED Notification
+## REKEY_OPTIMIZED Notification

-The SA_UNCHANGED notification is used to replace the SA payloads at the time of rekeying IKE SAs when there is no change of cryptographic suites in initiator or responder.
+The REKEY_OPTIMIZED notification is used to replace the SA payloads at the time of rekeying IKE SAs when there is no change of cryptographic suites in initiator and responder, and to replace the SA payloads and TS payloads at the time of rekeying Child SAs when there is no change of cryptographic suites and ACL configuration in initiator and responder.
 It is formatted as follows:

 ~~~~
  0                 1                   2                   3